16 Clear Signs You’re About to Be Hacked

-“Don’t respond with personal information (social security number, credit/debit card info, banking info, address, phone number) to contests, raffles, and other web forms that you didn’t explicitly sign up for.
-Don’t click on links in text messages from numbers you do not recognize.” —Rene Kolga, Senior Director of Product Management at cybersecurity tech company Nyotron.
-Learn about the 20 tricks hackers use to scam you.
+“Don’t respond with personal information (social security number, credit/debit card info, banking info, address, phone number) to contests, raffles and other web forms that you didn’t explicitly sign up for.
+Don’t click on links in text messages from numbers you do not recognize.” —Rene Kolga, senior director of product management at cybersecurity tech company Nyotron

-You got a suspicious email and phone call
+You receive a suspicious email and phone call

 You have the same password for everything

-“When we recycle passwords, we increase the chances that hackers gain access to not one, but many of our online accounts.
-Instead of repeating an easy-to-remember password across multiple sites, a user should choose a unique password for each site.
-Or use a password manager.” —Ashley Boyd, VP of Advocacy at Mozilla.
-Learn these 10 tech myths that you need to stop believing.
+“When we recycle passwords, we increase the chances that hackers gain access to not one but many of our online accounts.
+Instead of repeating an easy-to-remember password across multiple sites, a user should choose a unique password for each site or use a password manager.” —Ashley Boyd, vice president of advocacy at Mozilla

 You believe unbelievable deals

 “When presented with unexpected offers, ask yourself whether it’s too good to be true.
-Would I trust this person/situation if it were to happen in the physical world (e.g. offline)?
-Ask for a second opinion from a technically savvy friend, colleague or a family member.” —Rene Kolga, Senior Director of Product Management at cybersecurity tech company Nyotron
+Would I trust this person/situation if it were to happen in the physical world (i.e., offline)?
+Ask for a second opinion from a technically savvy friend, colleague or family member.” —Rene Kolga

 You engage with suspicious emails

-“If you receive a suspicious email from a friend’s email address, don’t reply, ‘Is it really you?’ because the fraudster will answer ‘Yes.’
+“If you receive a suspicious email from a friend’s email address, don’t reply ‘Is it really you?’ because the fraudster will answer ‘Yes.’
 If a suspicious email from your bank contains a phone number, don’t call it.
 Instead, look up the bank’s phone number in the Yellow Pages or Google it.” —Mark Gazit

 You have a weak password

 “Most people are afraid of forgetting login information, or they simply don’t feel their password use is a security risk.
-When someone is apathetic towards passwords, they resort to weak password behavior leaving themselves open to risks.
-People create short, easy to remember passwords and then reuse those passwords across accounts.
-In addition, most individuals haven’t changed a password in the last year even after hearing of a breach in the news.
-That same research found that 15 percent of consumers would rather do a household chore and another 11 percent would prefer to sit in traffic than actively change their passwords.” —Rachael Stockton, director of product marketing for LastPass
+When someone is apathetic toward passwords, they resort to weak password behavior, leaving themselves open to risks.
+People create short, easy-to-remember passwords and then reuse those passwords across accounts.
+In addition, most individuals haven’t changed a password in the last year, even after hearing of a breach in the news.
+That same research found that 15% of consumers would rather do a household chore and another 11% would prefer to sit in traffic than actively change their passwords.” —Rachael Stockton, director of product marketing for LastPass

 You don’t think it could ever happen to you

 “Assume you will be hacked, because one day you will.
 You can’t assume that because you live a quiet, low-profile life that you will not be a target.” —Mark Gazit

 “Software updates are like oil changes—they may seem bothersome at the moment, but they prevent major problems down the line.
 By neglecting updates and running older versions of software, you could be operating programs with known vulnerabilities.” —Ashley Boyd

 You left your computer unguarded in a coffee shop

-“A combination of leaving your computer unlocked in a public space and storing passwords in spreadsheets or documents on your computer can leave you very susceptible.” —Tom DeSot EVP, CIO of Digital Defense, Inc.
+“A combination of leaving your computer unlocked in a public space and storing passwords in spreadsheets or documents on your computer can leave you very susceptible.” —Tom DeSot, executive vice president and CIO of Digital Defense

 “Entering sensitive information—like your credit card number—on an unencrypted website is risky.
 When entering personal information online, ensure the site is encrypted.
 How?
 Browsers like Firefox and Chrome will put a lock icon next to the URL to signal if a site is encrypted.
-Or, check to ensure the URL is ‘https’ not just ‘http’.” —Ashley Boyd, VP of Advocacy at Mozilla.
-These are the 12 signs a website is fake—and about to steal your money.
+Or, check to ensure the URL is ‘https’ not just ‘http.'” —Ashley Boyd

 “Many people cannot be bothered with entering additional information to verify their identity.
 They want to access their accounts in the most efficient and quickest manner possible.
 Unfortunately, this comes at a potential increased risk.
 The typical manner to access an online account is a username and password.
-So if an attacker gains access to this password they have access to your account.
+So if an attacker gains access to this password, they have access to your account.
 Enabling MFA [multi-factor authentication] on critical accounts such as online banking or email helps to minimize this risk because the attacker now needs another piece of information to access your accounts.
-Not all MFA’s are created equal.
-A common choice is to receive a code via a text message (SMS).
-This is not the most secure manner to use MFA, as an attacker can port a phone and receive the verification pin to access your account (as mentioned above).
-The better option is to have an authentication application such as Google Authenticator which allows you to enter a pin directly from the application.”—Will Mendez, Director of Friedman CyZen LLC, a cybersecurity consulting company

 You ignore account alerts

 “Many people do not pay enough attention to alerts they receive concerning changes to accounts, especially password changes.
 This can be a sign of someone trying to access your account by resetting your password.
-If you notice an alert and you do not remember requesting a password reset, then call your provider immediately.” —Will Mendez, Director of Friedman CyZen LLC, a cybersecurity consulting company.
-Here are 14 Facebook scams you need to take seriously.
+If you notice an alert and you do not remember requesting a password reset, then call your provider immediately.” —Will Mendez

 You don’t have a passcode on your phone

 “Sure, everyone knows it’s more than just a good idea—it’s the smart, responsible thing to do—but still, so many people fail to put a passcode or password on their smartphones.
-A recent survey by Pew Research found that 28 percent of smartphone owners say they do not use a screen lock or other security features to access their phone.
+One survey by Pew Research found that 28% of smartphone owners say they do not use a screen lock or other security features to access their phone.
 But even if you (mistakenly) think you have nothing to hide, remember that your phone holds troves of data regarding just about everything in your life—from your bank accounts to your grocery shopping lists.
-Without a passcode or password, it’s just an open book, waiting to be hacked.” —Andrew Newman, Founder of Reason Software
+Without a passcode or password, it’s just an open book, waiting to be hacked.” —Andrew Newman, founder of Reason Software

 “Getting hacked is very possible, so always make backups of your important data!
-Do it at least once a week, if not more often.” —Daniel Dolev, Berthold Badler Chair in Computer Science at the Hebrew University of Jerusalem and a member of the scientific council of the European Research Council.
-These are 12 signs someone might be spying on your computer.
+Do it at least once a week, if not more often.” —Daniel Dolev, Berthold Badler Chair in Computer Science at the Hebrew University of Jerusalem and a member of the European Research Council

 You give away too many hints on social media

-“Posting sensitive information on social networking profiles like your date of birth, your pet’s name, family names—these can all be used against you.” —Jason Hart, VP and CTO for Data Protection at Gemalto.
-Next, check out the 17 everyday things you didn’t know could be hacked.
+“Posting sensitive information on social networking profiles like your date of birth, your pet’s name, family names—these can all be used against you.” —Jason Hart, former vice president and CTO of data protection at Gemalto